neongreen/artyom.me/lens-over-tea-1.md

-  * [`second`][] is a function from `Data.Bifunctor` (you can find it in [bifunctors](@hackage) if you're not on GHC 7.10 or later yet), which can be used to apply a function to the 2nd element of a tuple (among other things):
+  * [`second`][] is a function from `Data.Bifunctor` (you can find it in [bifunctors](@hackage) if you're not on GHC 7.10 or later yet), which can be used to apply a function to the second element of a tuple (among other things):

     ~~~ {.haskell .repl}